 What causes chronic arsenic poisoning?

 There are several forms of arsenic.
 Pentavalent arsenic is well absorbed through the gut but less toxic than the trivalent form which is more lipid soluble and absorbed through the skin.
 The most toxic form is arsine gas, which is inhaled.

 Arsenic compounds are well absorbed within 24 hours and redistributed to the liver, lungs, intestinal wall, and spleen, where they bind to the sulfhydryl groups of tissue proteins.
 Arsenic also replaces phosphorus in the bone where it may remain for years.
 Hence, chronic poisoning can be detected years after exposure has stopped.

 What are the clinical features of chronic arsenic poisoning?

 Symptoms and signs of chronic arsenic poisoning may not start to appear until 2 to 8 weeks after exposure and some, such as skin cancers, may take years.

 Typical findings include:

 |Blood and urine

-Treatment of chronic arsenic poisoning
+How is chronic arsenic poisoning diagnosed?

 Recovery from the signs and symptoms may take weeks to months from when exposure is stopped.
-In particular, effects on the nervous system may take months to resolve and in some cases a complete recovery is never achieved.
+In particular, effects on the nervous system may take months to resolve and in some cases, a complete recovery is never achieved.